 5. A nominal fee is also required to submit your application through CSS Profile.

->

-> To be considered, applications will be accepted starting November 1, and must be submitted through CSS Profile by February 16, along with all required supporting documentation.
+To be considered, applications will be accepted starting November 1, and must be submitted through CSS Profile by February 16, 2018, along with all required supporting documentation.
 Please note, the FAFSA and CSS Profile applications are not available for completion until after October 1.
 Application submission does not guarantee funding.
-NOTE: Be sure to begin the application process well enough in advance that you will have time to gather your and your parents' tax documents, get the link to IDOC and submit everything by the February 16 deadline.
+NOTE: Be sure to begin the application process well enough in advance that you will have time to gather your and your parents' tax documents, upload your documents through IDOC and submit everything by the February 16 deadline.
 Late submissions will not be considered.

->

-> To be considered for a need-based grant, the following must be completed:
+To be considered for a need-based grant, the following must be completed:

 - Complete the online CSS Profile Application.
 Once you submit the CSS Profile (use code 5158) and then upload your tax documents to IDOC, there could be up to a week before the documents reach Duke.
 Please be sure to submit the CSS Profile sufficiently early that there will be time for Duke to receive all of your documents by the February 16, 2018 deadline.
 Checklists in DukeHub could take considerably longer to be updated.